Are You Ready For The Return Of Skater Fashion?

 Skateboarding’s fashion moment has also been boosted by the current boom of resale and thrifting.
 On Tradesy, the online resale marketplace, there has been an increase in searches for sneakers, oversized sweatshirts, and belt bags over the past year.
 According to Tradesy’s senior style editor Michelle Li, these items speak to the “laid-back, slacker-chic aesthetic” that has long characterized skateboarding culture.

-Every time I pass the local PacSun store, I am reminded of just how much I wanted to belong in that world.
-Dressing the part is half of it, and I’ll make do with oversized T-shirts and the occasional sneaker, while others with actual skills tear up their denim at the local skate park.
+Every time I pass the local skate store, I am reminded of just how much I wanted to belong in that world.
+Dressing the part is half of it, and I’ll make do with oversized T-shirts and the occasional trainer, while others with actual skills tear up their denim at the local skate park.